akashsoni34357/akashsoni34357/README.md

 - 👋 Hi, I’m akash soni
 - 👀 I’m interested in technology,sports,reading books
-- 🌱 I’m currently learning web development,dsa.
+- 🌱 I’m currently learning web development,DSA.
 - 💞️ I’m looking to collaborate on various project.
-- 📫 How to reach me my contact no. is 9793322903 and my email id is akashsoni34357@gmail.com
+- 📫You can reach me on my contact no.  9793322903 and my email id is akashsoni34357@gmail.com
 -

 <!---